-Shelly is a clinical associate professor and Master Teacher with the UTeach Austin program.
-She has been with UTeach since 2008 and holds a PhD in Science Education from The University of Texas at Austin.
-Prior to joining UTeach, Shelly was a science teacher at Crockett High School in Austin ISD and received several teaching awards.
+Dr. Shelly R. Rodriguez is an associate professor of practice with the UTeach program at The University of Texas at Austin.
+She has been with UTeach since 2008 and holds a PhD in Science Education.
+Prior to joining UTeach, Shelly was a high school science teacher and received several teaching awards.
 She has been certified by The National Board for Professional Teaching Standards and was awarded the Outstanding Paper Award from the National Association for Research in Science Teaching in 2012.
-Shelly’s areas of expertise include facilitating professional learning communities, sheltered instruction, engineering education, cross cutting practices of the Next Generation Science Standards, and inquiry-based learning in science.
-Shelly helped to secure the most recent Robert Noyce Grant awarded to UTeach Austin and she is the founder of UTeach Maker.
+Her areas of expertise include facilitating professional learning communities, mentoring, maker education, and inquiry-based learning in science.
+Dr. Rodriguez helped to secure the most recent Robert Noyce Grant awarded to UTeach Austin and she is the founder of UTeach Maker.
 She is currently spearheading the UTeach Make For All Initiative that hopes to spread making throughout the UTeach network of 46 university-based STEM teacher preparation programs.

 Michael is the Instructional Program Coordinator at the UTeach Institute, which provides guidance and resources to ensure successful implementation and sustainability of UTeach programs nationwide.
 Michael has been a part of UTeach since 2001, first as an undergraduate student at UT Austin (BA Mathematics) then as a graduate student (MA Mathematics Education), and as clinical faculty with UKanTeach at the University of Kansas.
 In his current position at the UTeach Institute, Michael coordinates the Instruction Program Review process for all UTeach Partner Sites as well as supporting instructors in implementing the nine UTeach courses.

 In addition to his responsibilities at the UTeach Institute, Michael has helped develop plans to offer a Maker Endorsement to interested pre-service teachers in the UTeach Austin program, in part, supported through a grant from NSF.